F1rst-Unicorn/stocks/android-client/ROADMAP.md

 * 00001 : NEW  : Save crash logs
 * 00002 : NEW  : Edit eat-by date
 * 00003 : NEW  : Add searching food
-* 00016 : NEW  : Fix update table array index error
+* 00016 : DONE : Fix update table array index error

 ## Version 0.6
 * 00005 : NEW  : Prevent usage of spaces in names